-Changing the axes layouts
+Changing the axes layouts¶

-matplotlib, by default, creates plots with the y-axis on the left side of the plot.
 In plots of 2D spectra, it is often desirable to move the y-axis to the right.

-It is possible to do this with a series of matplotlib functions, but penguins provides a built-in function for this purpose, ymove().
 You can simply call this function on its own and it will move the axes labels to the very sensible top-right position.
-Note that this function must be called after mkplot().

 import numpy as np